Southern Rhodesia in World War I: Women

 As is common in frontier societies, the Southern Rhodesian settler community was mostly male: at the time of the First World War, white females were outnumbered by males almost two to one.
-Because white women were so marriageable and cheap black labour was easily available to handle domestic duties, most female settlers did not work and spent most of their days supervising the household and family.
-The average white woman in the colony continued to live this kind of life during the war, in marked contrast to her British counterpart, who in many cases went to replace the male factory workers and farm labourers who went to war.
+Because white women were so marriageable and cheap black labor was easily available to handle domestic duties, most female settlers did not work and spent most of their days supervising the household and family.
+The average white woman in the colony continued to live this kind of life during the war, in marked contrast to her British counterpart, who in many cases went to replace the male factory workers and farm laborers who went to war.
 In Rhodesia little of this sort occurred: there were no munitions factories, and the idea of women working down the country's mines was not considered practical.
 Some white farmers' wives took over management of the land in their husbands' absence, but this was quite unusual.

 The contribution to the war made by Southern Rhodesia's white female population generally comprised organising and running donation drives, comforts committees and other similar enterprises.
 They sent the troops "comforts parcels", which contained balaclavas, mittens and scarves that they had knitted, as well as newspapers, soap, food (including cakes and sweets), and minor luxuries.
 These packages did much to raise the morale of the men, particularly those who were in German captivity.
 Women were also largely responsible for handling mail between Rhodesian soldiers and their relatives and friends back home.
-After the armistice, they organised financial assistance for those discharged Southern Rhodesian men in England who could not afford to come home, and arranged visits for those convalescing in English hospitals.
+After the armistice, they organized financial assistance for those discharged Southern Rhodesian men in England who could not afford to come home, and arranged visits for those convalescing in English hospitals.

 As in Britain, some Southern Rhodesian women during the war presented men not wearing military uniform with white feathers (symbolising cowardice).
 This campaign often went awry, as many of the men presented with the feathers were not in fact shirking from service.
 In 1916, hoping to save them further harassment, the Rhodesia Herald and other newspapers began publishing lists of men who had volunteered only to be deemed medically unfit by the army doctors.

 Black women played a minor role in units such as the Rhodesia Native Regiment, accompanying the black soldiers into the operational area and performing domestic tasks like washing and cooking.
 Many of these were local East African women who had formed attachments with RNR soldiers.
 Officers tolerated the presence of these women in the interest of morale, aware that attempting to take them away from the men would probably lead to mutiny.